+Requirement Rationale

-Requirement Rationale 1.2 The second section and section and the second TOF- 3.3 These requirements only apply to new TSFs.
+1.2 These requirements only apply to new TSFs.

+3.3

 5.8 This requirement only applies where involuntary resettlement has occurred.

-13.4 14.2 These requirements only apply where catastrophic failure has occurred.
-14.3 Preparatory work that underpins these requirements is to be demonstrated in Requirements 13.1 to 13.3.
-14.4 14.5 This requirement only applies when managing a post-failure recovery.
+13.4 These requirements only apply where catastrophic failure has occurred.
+Preparatory work that underpins these requirements is to be demonstrated in Requirements 13.1 to 13.3.

+14.2

+14.3

+14.4 -

+14.5 This requirement only applies when managing a post-failure recovery.